Assembly for Action

 Assembly for Action is a 2019 recipient of the “Champions for Change” award.
-These awards, a collaboration of the UF Office of Sustainability and the Healthy Gators Coalition, recognize individuals and groups that have made significant contributions to the UF community in the areas of sustainability and/or health.
+This award, a collaboration of the UF Office of Sustainability and the Healthy Gators Coalition, recognizes individuals and groups that have made significant contributions to the UF community in the areas of sustainability and/or health.

-Assembly for Action is committed to educating and enabling the next generation of leaders at the University of Florida to bridge the gap between student involvement and non - profit needs in Gainesville.
-This innovative program is the result of a collaborative effort with various student organizations, colleges, and institutions at the University of Florida and across Gainesville culminating in a four day conference for the top fifty applicants, which will be distinguished by the Bob Graham Center as Action Scholars.
+Assembly for Action is committed to educating and enabling the next generation of leaders at the University of Florida to bridge the gap between student involvement and non-profit needs in Gainesville.
+This innovative program is the result of a collaborative effort with various student organizations, colleges, and institutions at the University of Florida and across Gainesville, culminating in a four-day conference for the top fifty applicants, who will be distinguished by the Bob Graham Center as Action Scholars.

 Top Overall Action Plan - $2,000 grant (three available)

 Three grants will be given to the top three Action Plans, which can be either Collaborative Fellowships or New Initiatives.
-A “Collaborative Fellowship” Action Plan proposes how a student’s involvement with a partner non - profit can help that non-profit overcome a significant challenge they face in serving the Gainesville community.
+A “Collaborative Fellowship” Action Plan proposes how a student’s involvement with a partner non-profit can help that non-profit overcome a significant challenge it faces in serving the Gainesville community.
 These plans require follow-up with our various non-profit partners to ensure the student is matched with an organization willing to take on the new project.
-Alternatively, a “New Initiative” Action Plan gives a student the opportunity to propose the creation of a new student-led initiative that can benefit the Gainesville community in a way that is currently not addressed by any existing community organization or non - profit.
+Alternatively, a “New Initiative” Action Plan gives a student the opportunity to propose the creation of a new student-led initiative that will benefit the Gainesville community in a way that is currently not addressed by any existing community organization or non-profit.